notiren/17mb211_flasher/README.md

 `venv\Scripts\Activate.ps1`

 Install requirements:
-`pip install --upgrade --extra-index-url https://PySimpleGUI.net/install PySimpleGUI pyserial`
+`pip install --upgrade --no-cache-dir FreeSimpleGUI pyserial`

-Open Powershell as Admin or use this line:
+### How to Run
+Use this command to run Powershell as Admin:
 `Start-Process powershell -Verb RunAs -ArgumentList "-NoExit", "-Command", "Set-Location -LiteralPath '$($PWD.Path)'; . .\venv\Scripts\Activate.ps1"`

-Run with:
+And run with:
 `python main.py `

+##

 Or click on __`EXE.ps1`__